librato/librato-rack/README.md

       @twitter = Twitter.lookup(user)
     end

+###### percentiles (beta)

+By defaults timings will send the average, sum, max and min for every minute.
+If you want to send percentiles as well you can specify them inline while instrumenting:

+    # track a single percentile
+    Librato.timing 'api.request.time', time, percentile: 95

+    # track multiple percentiles
+    Librato.timing 'api.request.time', time, percentile: [95, 99]

+You can also use percentiles with the block form of timings:

+    Librato.timing 'my.important.event', percentile: 95 do
+      # do work
+    end

 #### group

 There is also a grouping helper, to make managing nested metrics easier.
 So this: